oskarth/praxis/README.md

 C for such a simple problem - good diagnostics! ~10m for selection sort, so that's pretty good. ~10m for insertion sort too, but had to look up algo pseudo to grok.*

+*October 12, 2015.
+Stroke REST API in Clojure. ~3h, not a lot of progress.
+Got basic server, routes and json response up, basic auth work in progress (figuring out how to test/simulate it).
+A lot of mocking around with tools.
+Will do more on this soon.
+Want to get to a decent state in 1-3h.
+Will specify it more soon.*